 - Preparing an integration plan with inventory management software, ERP, CRM, procurement software, etc.

 - Implementation cost & time estimates, expected ROI calculation.

 - Integrating the solution with existing corporate systems (an inventory management system, ERP, CRM, etc.).

 - User training.

 - Continuous support and evolution (if required).

-ScienceSoft is an international IT consulting and software development company headquartered in McKinney, Texas.
-We provide consultancy and development services to help companies design and build reliable data science solutions for analytics-driven inventory optimization.
-In our inventory optimization projects, we employ robust quality management and data security management systems backed up by ISO 9001 and ISO 27001 certificates.
+ScienceSoft is a global IT consulting and software development company headquartered in McKinney, Texas.
+We help companies design and build reliable data science solutions for analytics-driven inventory optimization.
+In our projects, we employ robust quality management and data security management systems backed up by ISO 9001 and ISO 27001 certificates.